Shaheen Holloway: Coaching career

-After retirement from his playing career, Holloway was initially included in the Seton Hall staff, but he then transferred to Iona College in 2007; he spent three seasons there, helping coach Kevin Willard.
-When Willard became Seton Hall head coach, Holloway followed him as one of his assistant coaches.
+Instead of continuing his playing career in Germany, Holloway returned to New Jersey and took a position as a substitute teacher and assistant coach at Bloomfield Tech High School.
+He then joined the Seton Hall staff as an administrative assistant to the coach, Bobby Gonzalez.
+His high school coach, Kevin Boyle, recommended him to Kevin Willard, who had taken over as head coach at Iona College in 2007.
+Just months after moving to Iona, Gonzalez had an opening for an assistant coach and asked Holloway to return to the Pirates.
+Though he was tempted to return to his alma mater, he stayed at Iona.
+When Willard became Seton Hall head coach in 2010, Holloway followed him as one of his assistant coaches.

 On April 10, 2018, Holloway was hired by Saint Peter's University as their new head coach.
 On March 17, 2022, Holloway led his team to an upset overtime victory in the NCAA tournament over the second seeded Kentucky Wildcats.
 Two days later, on March 19, 2022, Holloway advanced Saint Peter's to the Sweet Sixteen for the first time in school history, with a 70–60 win over the seventh seeded Murray State Racers, ending its 21-game winning streak.
 With the win, his team became just the third No. 15 seed in tournament history to advance to the second weekend of the tournament.
 On March 25, 2022, he coached Saint Peter's University to a victory over third seeded Purdue 67–64.
-This made Saint Peter’s the first No. 15 seed to advance to the Elite 8 in NCAA tournament history, where their Cinderella run ended with a 49–69 loss to No. 8 seed North Carolina.
+This made Saint Peter’s the first No. 15 seed to advance to the Elite 8 in NCAA tournament history, where their Cinderella run ended with a 69-49 loss to No. 8 seed North Carolina.

-On March 30, 2022, Holloway was hired by Seton Hall University as their new head coach.
+On March 30, 2022, Holloway was hired by Seton Hall as their new head coach, replacing Willard, who had taken the job as head coach at the University of Maryland.

+On April 4, 2024, Holloway's Pirates won the National Invitation Tournament, beating Indiana State 79-77 at Hinkle Fieldhouse.

+Personal life

+Holloway and his wife, Kim, who graduated from Seton Hall in 2001, have two sons, Xavier and Tyson.
+He also became a father at age 15 and his daughter, Shatanik, is a 2018 graduate of Seton Hall.